SamuelM333/SamuelM333.github.io/_posts/2017-04-26-basic-commands-on-linux.markdown

 </div>
 <br>

 This will create a new file called test.txt or replace it if it already exists.
-This could be dangerous, so ofter is used the append operator, like this:
+This could be dangerous, so often is used the append operator, like this:

 <div>